Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 The shoulder is your body’s most flexible joint.
 It lets the arm move in almost any direction.
 But this flexibility has a price—it makes the joint prone to injury.
-If you have a shoulder problem, a surgical procedure called arthroscopy can help.
+If you have a shoulder problem, a surgical procedure called arthroscopy may be able to help.

-Your doctor will ask about your symptoms and the history of your shoulder problem.
-Your shoulder will be examined.
-And diagnostic tests, such as x-ray or MRI, may be done.
-These help your doctor find the cause of your shoulder problem.
+Your healthcare provider will ask about your symptoms and the history of your shoulder problem.
+He or she will examine your shoulder and may give you tests, such as an X-ray, CT scan, or MRI.
+These help your healthcare provider find the cause of your shoulder problem.

-Arthroscopy allows your doctor to see and work inside your shoulder joint through small incisions.
-A long, thin, lighted instrument called an arthroscope is used.
-During surgery, the scope sends live video images from inside the joint to a screen viewed by your doctor.
-Using these images, the doctor can diagnose and treat your shoulder problem.
+During surgery, the arthroscope sends live video images from inside your joint to a screen that your healthcare provider views.
+Using these images, your healthcare provider can diagnose and treat your shoulder problem.
 Because arthroscopy uses much smaller incisions than open surgery, recovery is often shorter and less painful.
+You will get anesthesia so you don't feel the arthroscopy.
+The anesthesia may be regional, general, or a combination.

 Stiffness or ongoing pain in your shoulder